postmanlabs/labs-docs/src/pages/docs/api-governance/api-definition/openapi3.md

 &nbsp;

+## API information

 > **The format linting feature is in beta.** During the beta period, it may not be available to all Postman users and is subject to potential change.

-## API information

-This category of linting rules deals with information about your API.
-The OpenAPI info object provides metadata about the API.  <!-- TODO: reword -->
+This category of linting rules deals with the OpenAPI info object, which contains metadata about the API.

 ### API must have contact information available